cmmg/dendriticGrowth/README.md

 # dendriticGrowth

 ### About
-dendriticGrowth is a C++ code for C++ code developed to model complex dendrite observed in the solidification of the pure metal and binary alloy using the phase-field models and finite-element method.
-The master branch has a finite-element code which models heat diffusion and the diffusion of the phase-field order parameter in the evolution of a single equiaxed dendrite of a pure melt.
-The other branches has a code for different types of dendrites such as single equiaxed, single columnar and multi-columnar dendrites.
-The salient features of the computational implementation are: high-fidelity MPI based parallel implementation, support for direct and iterative solvers with preconditioning, fully implicit time-stepping schemes.
+dendriticGrowth is a C++ code for C++ code developed to model complex dendrites observed in the solidification of the pure metal and binary alloy using the phase-field models and finite-element method.
+The master branch has a finite-element code that models heat diffusion and the diffusion of the phase-field order parameter in the evolution of a single equiaxed dendrite of a pure melt.
+The other branches have a code for different types of dendrites such as single equiaxed, single columnar, and multi-columnar dendrites.
+The salient features of the computational implementation are: high-fidelity MPI-based parallel implementation, support for direct and iterative solvers with preconditioning, and fully implicit time-stepping schemes.

 ### Installation: